2012 – Approval of the Proposal for the Professional Master’s Program in Organizational Management in Health (OMH) by CAPES with grade 4.

-2013 – First selection process.
+2013 – First admission process

-2017 – CAPES Quadrennial Evaluation – maintained grade 4.0.
+2017 – CAPES Quadrennial Evaluation – maintained grade 4.

-For decades, there has been a constant concern, including from international agencies, such as the Pan American Health Organization (PAHO), to develop strategies for the training of human resources for the hospital sector and other health services based on programs resulting from joint efforts between the health and business areas.
-Still, within this line of reasoning, these efforts could be extended to the training of human resources to adequately meet the needs of the health systems where hospitals and other health organizations are inserted.
+There has been a constant concern, including from international organizations, such as the Pan American Health Organization (PAHO), to develop strategies for training human resources for the hospital sector and other health services based on programs resulting from joint efforts between the areas of health and business administration to adequately meet the needs of the health systems.

 The problems arising from the poor management of health services affect not only the government, but also private, philanthropic, and other institutions.
 The jargon that “health is priceless” has always prevailed.
 This saying is applied to a single individual, but it cannot be applied to collective health.

 Therefore, adjustments have been made in public and private management to allow more comprehensive access to these services.
 To achieve these objectives, resources need to be managed efficiently and, in this context, the role of the manager is crucial to make the resources available have a greater effect on health promotion and the effectiveness of prevention programs.